Simulation to Reality

 Odometry: Drift and Slip

 Odometry estimates position from wheel rotations.
-In simulation it's nearly perfect.
+In simulation it is nearly perfect.
 In reality, it drifts.

 • Wheel slip: Smooth floors or fast turns cause wheels to lose traction